Ceci-Aguilera/react_django_boilerplate/Readme.md

     ```bash
     git clone https://github.com/Ceci-Aguilera/react_django_boilerplate.git
     ```
-1. Copy a default setup of the environment variables for docker-compose and for django:
+1. Copy a default setup of the environment variables for the project:
     ```bash
     cp example_env .env
-    cp django_backend/django_backend/example_env django_backend/django_backend/.env
+    cp django_backend/django_backend/settings/example_env django_backend/django_backend/settings/.env
     ```
 1. (optional) Edit the values in the previous copied files to create a custom config.
 Note that the one set by default should work just fine for development.
 1. Run Docker-Compose: